aneenavt/tink-her-hack-3-temp/README.md

 ### Team Members
-- Member 1: zahra noushad - [sngce engineering college of engineering]
+- Member 1: zahra noushad - sngce engineering college of engineering
-- Member 2: aneena vt - [sngce engineering college of engineering]
+- Member 2: aneena vt - sngce engineering college of engineering

 ### Hosted Project Link
 [https://healing-circle.streamlit.app/]

 ### Project Description
-[this is an AI-powered mental health chatbot designed to provide emotional support, resources, and guidance for individuals navigating life's challenges.
-Our mission is to create a safe, non-judgmental space for you to express yourself, explore your feelings, and develop coping strategies.]
+this is an AI-powered mental health chatbot designed to provide emotional support, resources, and guidance for individuals navigating life's challenges.
+Our mission is to create a safe, non-judgmental space for you to express yourself, explore your feelings, and develop coping strategies.

 ### The Problem statement
-[Immediate, accessible, empathetic mental health support.]
+Immediate, accessible, empathetic mental health support.

 ### The Solution
-[by creating chatbot assistant]
+by creating chatbot assistant

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [python used]
-- [streamlit used]
+- python used
-- [google-ai-generativelanguage,grpcio used,markupSafe]
+- streamlit used
-- [python,streamlet used]
+- google-ai-generativelanguage,grpcio used,markupSafe

-For Hardware:
-- [List main components]
-- [List specifications]
+- python,streamlet used
-- [List tools required]

 ### Implementation
 For Software:
 # Installation
-[pip install -r requirements.thc]
+pip install -r requirements.thc

 # Run
-[streamlit run app.py]
+streamlit run app.py

-### Project Documentation
-For Software:

 # Screenshots (Add at least 3)
 ![Screenshot1](![Screenshot (1)](https://github.com/user-attachments/assets/06a7db96-3435-4b45-9f12-9e1f2372fae9)